6 Foods for Kidney Health

 High in vitamin B6, folate, vitamin K, C and fiber, cabbage is a worthy investment for your kidney.
 Low in cost and low in potassium- the vegetable is quite kidney-friendly, not to mention pocket-friendly too.

 Cabbage is a great food for a dialysis diet.
 They make great additives in salads and as toppings for tacos as well.

 Yet another nutritious vegetable, cauliflower is absolutely great for the kidneys.
 Their high vitamin C, folate and fiber content have earned them the status.
 They are jam-packed with indoles, glucosinolates and thiocyanates-compounds that aid liver in neutralizing toxins and preventing any cell membrane and DNA damage.

 Garlic is well-known for its anti-inflammatory and anti-oxidant properties.
 It also helps lower cholesterol levels in the blood.
 Note that cooking garlic will not rid it of its anti-oxidant properties, and that is exactly what we want.

 The protection against harmful and deteriorating effect of free radicals and easily battled by the antioxidant components of garlic making it a superfood for kidney health.

 If you are a dialysis patient sick of the same old garlic salt, use garlic powder instead.

-Not surprised apple made it to the list, because apple a day keeps a doctor away, duh.
+Not surprised, apple made it to the list, because an apple a day keeps a doctor away, duh.
 The high fiber and anti-inflammatory properties of apple protect the kidneys and other organs of the body including the heart.
 To consume apple’s health benefits, have fresh apple juice every day or eat a raw apple.